 Because vendors are software experts, they can typically install, configure, and get a compliance solution up and running in weeks.
 Software migration and integration is something any experienced vendor takes seriously.
 Their processes and procedures around data transfer have been tested and perfected to eliminate risk, because they know the fear of system migrations can be a deeply ingrained one—the kind that can prevent an organization from taking the necessary step of going from in-house to vendor.
 So any fears IT is experiencing over system migration can be put to rest with a good compliance software vendor on your side.

-Stay tuned for part two of this two-part blog series, as we offer the remaining benefits of making this critical switch.
+Read part two of this two-part blog series, as we offer the remaining benefits of making this critical switch.